 If you’re struggling with getting to sleep, here are some easy lifestyle changes you can make to encourage a healthy bedtime (and hopefully sleep!) routine.

-- Follow a schedule all week
+1. Follow a schedule all week

-"Sleeping in" on weekends makes it harder to wake up early on Monday morning because it re-sets your sleep cycles for a later awakening.
-Try instead going to bed at a set time each night and setting your alarm for the same time each morning.
+Instead, try going to bed at a set time each night and setting your alarm for the same time each morning.
 This has the added bonus of giving you extra time to be productive at the weekend.

-- Exercise daily
+2. Exercise daily

-- Avoid caffeine, nicotine, and alcohol
+3. Avoid caffeine, nicotine, and alcohol

-Control your room temperature
+5. Control your room temperature